Erikdekamps/fitness/README.md

 6. Click **"Save Plan"**

 ### Using a Workout Plan
-1. On the main screen, select a plan from the **Quick Start Plan** dropdown
+1. On the Workout screen, select a plan from the **Quick Start Plan** dropdown
 2. Click **"Start"**
 3. Complete each exercise one by one
 4. Click **"Mark as Complete"** after finishing each set